What is the Immigrant Health Toolkit?

 Public Charge Rule

 The Public Charge rule approved in 2019 is no longer in effect.
 The Administration is reverting to the 1999 guidance on Public Charge.
 It is safe for immigrants and their families to access health, nutrition, and housing programs for which they are eligible.
+For more information on how this change affects you, read the resources on this page.

 Immigration service providers’ referral sheets